There's something dying inside us, in this modern world saturated with speed and distractions.

 it is a place of passage, transformation and connection with the sacred.

-The Tantras are then transmitted, codified and named.
+The Tantras are then transmitted, codified, named.

 Not as a new invention, but as the putting into words and rituals of immemorial knowledge, long passed down through direct experience.